jquery/contribute.jquery.org/pages/style-guide/js.md

 ### Objects

 Object declarations can be made on a single line if they are short (remember the line length limits).
-Otherwise they should be broken out one property per line.
+Objects that need to be broken onto multiple lines must have one property per line.
 Property names only need to be quoted if they are reserved words or contain special characters:

 ```js
 // Bad